TsukimaoKiluro/ai-open-source/CONTRIBUTING.md

 ## Security

-If you discover a security issue DO NOT open a public issue.
-Email security contact (see SECURITY.md).
+If you discover a security issue DO NOT open a public issue(see SECURITY.md).

 ## Release Workflow